CNuge/alfie/README.md

 Alfie can be deployed from the command line for rapid file-to-file classification of sequences.
 This is an effective means of separating contaminant sequences in a DNA metabarcoding or environmental DNA dataset from sequences of interest.

 For increased control, Alfie can also be deployed as a module from within Python.
-The alfie module contains functions that can aid a user in the training and application of a custom alignment-free classifier, which allows the program to be applied to different DNA barcodes (or genes) or on different taxonomic levels. (*documentation and examples for this coming soon*)
+The alfie module contains functions that can aid a user in the training and application of a custom alignment-free classifier, which allows the program to be applied to different DNA barcodes (or genes) or on different taxonomic levels.

 ## Installation